DaniloDamico/GOOGOptionsStudy/README.md

 # GOOG Options Study

 This is a term paper for the course "Metodi Probabilistici e Statistici per i Mercati Finanziari."
 The scripts in this repository are designed to work in RStudio, and they assume that the repository's folder is set as the working directory.
+To run the scripts, simply run main.R inside RStudio.

 ## Overview